Approximation Algorithms for Computing Maximin Share Allocations: Two Special Cases

 \subsection{The Case of $n=3$ Agents}

-Here we focus on the intriguing case of $3$ agents.
-When $n=2$, it is pointed out in~\cite{BL14} that maximin share allocations exist via an analog of the cut and choose protocol.
-Using the PTAS of~\cite{Woeginger97}, we can then have a ($1-\varepsilon$)-approximation in polynomial time.
+For $n=2$, it is pointed out in~\citet{BL16} that maximin share allocations exist via an analog of the cut and choose protocol.
+Using the PTAS of~\citet{Woeginger97}, we can then have a ($1-\varepsilon$)-approximation in polynomial time.
 In contrast, as soon as we move to $n=3$, things become more interesting.
-It is proved in~\cite{PW14} that with $3$ agents there exist instances where no maximin share allocation exists.
-The best known approximation guarantee is $\frac{3}{4}$, by observing that the quantity $\rho_n$, defined in Section~\ref{sec:2/3}, satisfies $\rho_3\geq \frac{3}{4}$.
+It is proven that with $3$ agents there exist instances where no maximin share allocation exists~\citep{PW14}.
+The best known approximation guarantee is $\frac{3}{4}$ by observing that the quantity $\rho_n$, defined in Section~\ref{sec:2/3}, satisfies $\rho_3\geq \frac{3}{4}$.

 We provide a different algorithm, improving the approximation to $\frac{7}{8}-\varepsilon$.
 To do this, we combine ideas from both algorithms presented so far in Sections~\ref{sec:1/2} and~\ref{sec:2/3}.
 The main result of this subsection is as follows: